 Breathing is tightly regulated by the amount of carbon dioxide, pH and oxygen through negative feed back loop control system.
 There are many other factors and brain regions that impact on breathing.
 Breathing involves complex muscular events controlled by the vagus nerve and the motor cortex.
 Conscious breathing is the best way to increase the activities of the prefrontal cortex.

-4. Brain-training games
+4. Brain-training Games

 Recently many 3D digital games are developed for increasing the activities of the brain.
 They are designed to give your brain a full workout, and to engage both hemispheres of the cerebrum, and both hemispheres of the cerebellum.
 You can spend 30 minutes of the day in front of a flat screen in a cyber reality.
-Scientists observed that spending more than half an hour in cyber reality is not much helpful.
+However, scientists observed that spending more than half an hour in cyber reality is not much helpful.